section-engineering-education/engineering-education/articles/how-to-consume-data-from-an-API-using-react/index.md

 ### Prerequisites

-To follow along in this tutorial, you must have:

- - Basic knowledge in using React and JavaScript.
+To follow along in this tutorial, you must have a basic knowledge in using React and JavaScript.

- You can learn more about ReactJs from [here](https://reactjs.org/docs/getting-started.html).
+You can learn more about React from [here](https://reactjs.org/docs/getting-started.html).

-### Step 1 – Understand the data coming from the API
+### Step 1: Understand the data from the API

-Before consuming data from an API, it's vital to understand the type of data that the API provides.
+Before consuming data from an API, it's vital to understand the data that the API provides.
 Data from an API is commonly presented in a `JSON` format.
 This makes it much easier for it to be consumed in the application.

 In this tutorial, we will be using [OMDb API](http://www.omdbapi.com/).
 You need an API key to gain access to this API.
 This API key can be generated from the OMDb API's [website](http://www.omdbapi.com/apikey.aspx).

 ![signup](/engineering-education/how-to-consume-data-from-an-API-using-react/signup.png)

-The API key is usually sent to your email, as shown below.
+The API key will be sent to your email, as shown below.

 ![email](/engineering-education/how-to-consume-data-from-an-API-using-react/email.png)